galaxyproject/galaxy-hub/src/admin/get-galaxy/index.md

 Galaxy comes with a small set of basic tools pre-installed.
 To install additional tools, follow the instructions on [Installing tools into Galaxy from the Tool Shed](/src/admin/tools/add-tool-from-toolshed-tutorial/index.md).

-## Join the Mailing List
+## Join the Discussion

-To stay up-to-date on new Galaxy features and bug fixes, as well as to discuss future features, consider joining the [Galaxy Developers mailing list](https://lists.galaxyproject.org/listinfo/galaxy-dev/).
-See [Mailing Lists](/src/mailing-lists/index.md) for other options.
+To stay up-to-date on new Galaxy features and bug fixes, as well as to discuss future features, consider joining

+* the [Galaxy Developers mailing list](https://lists.galaxyproject.org/lists/galaxy-dev.lists.galaxyproject.org/).
+(See [Mailing Lists](/src/mailing-lists/index.md) for other options.)
+* the [Galaxy Gitter Channel](https://gitter.im/galaxyproject/Lobby) for a chat-based interface.

 ## Keep your instance backed up